Payment processing best practices: A guide for businesses

 • Are digital wallets or BNPL options worth adopting for B2B payments?

-• How can I reduce payment fraud in B2B transactions?
+• How can you reduce payment fraud in B2B transactions?

 • What’s the best way to handle international B2B payments?

-• How do I optimize payment processing for different industries?
+• How can you optimize payment processing for different industries?

-• What payment processing integrations do I need for my ERP system?
+• What payment processing integrations does an ERP system require?

-• How can I improve my payment approval rates?
+• How can you improve payment approval rates?

 • What are the best practices for payment reconciliation?

-• How do I handle partial payments and payment plans?
+• How should you handle partial payments and payment plans?

-• What payment data should I track for B2B transactions?
+• What payment data should you track for B2B transactions?

 • How to choose the right payment methods for your business

-• How do you run an effective audit of your current payment stack?
+• How should you run an effective audit of your current payment stack?

 • How Stripe Payments can help